 Hi, I’m Pradip Khakhar 👋

-💚 Join me here on The Product Angle to talk about Product and grow your Product career.
+💚 Join me here on The Product Angle to talk about product, growth, and working in teams.

 Sometimes I tweet out my opinions.

-💌 Join my newsletter if you’re interested in learning about Product, Communication, Negotiation.
+💌 Join my newsletter if you’re interested in improving your product skills.